nienbo/cache-buildkite-plugin/README.md

 Please see usages below to adopt new `v2.2.x` branch.
 Please use `v2.1.0` or older to keep old syntax.

+## Backends

+Please see `lib/backends/*.sh` for available backends.
+You can fork, add your backend then send a PR here.

+Available backends at the moments are:

+- tarball
+- s3
+- rsync

 ## Restore & Save Caches

 ```yml